Every Non-English-Language Song to Reach the Top 10 of the Billboard Hot 100

 While, naturally, the U.S.-centered Billboard Hot 100 chart mostly contains songs recorded in English, occasionally an international hit will become an inescapable global sensation, dominating the conversation, and streaming and radio airwaves — think Los Del Rio’s 1996 14-week No. 1 hit “Macarena (Bayside Boys Mix)” (recorded in Spanish) or PSY’s viral “Gangham Style” in 2012 (Korean).

-As of the Oct.
-28, 2023-dated charts, seven such songs have reached the Hot 100’s top 10 in 2023 alone so far, the most ever in a calendar year.
+Seven non-English-language songs reached the top 10 in the 2023 alone, the most ever in a calendar year.
 2022 previously had the most, with four, after three reached the region in both 2019 and 2020.
+Three have already reached the top 10 in 2025 thanks to hits from Bad Bunny’s Debí Tirar Más Fotos.

 Hannah Dailey